CloudBees action: Check out a Git repository

 No

 The branch, tag or SHA to check out.
-The action uses your default branch, unless you check out a repository that triggered a workflow, in which case it defaults to the reference or SHA for that event.
+The action uses your default branch, unless you check out a repository that is triggered from a workflow, in which case it defaults to the reference or SHA for that event.

 No